kailaisun/Indoor-Depth-Completion/README.md

 ## Introduction

-The repository is the code implementation of the paper [A Two-Stage Masked Autoencoder Based Network for Indoor Depth Completion], based on [MAE](https://github.com/facebookresearch/mae) projects.
+The repository is the code implementation of the paper [A Two-Stage Masked Autoencoder Based Network for Indoor Depth Completion](https://arxiv.org/abs/2406.09792), based on [MAE](https://github.com/facebookresearch/mae) projects.

 If you find this project helpful, please give us a star ⭐️, your support is our greatest motivation.